 How to solve typical Interactive Brokers import issues

-If you already setup the Flex queries based on TradingDiary Pro help you still have issues or simply the import fails.
-The most typical issues are the following:
+If you already setup the Flex queries based on TradingDiary Pro help and you still have not been able to download your transaction history or simply the import fails then the most typical issues are the following:

-The reason behind having two similar statements for 30 days and for 365 days is that IB does not provide date filter on theirs application programming interface.
+The reason behind having two similar statements for 30 days and for 365 days is that Interactive Brokers does not provide date filter on theirs application programming interface.
 The software first tries to download the 365 days flex statement.
-On the next import the last import date is checked if the date is before the 30 days time frame the 30 days query will be used otherwise the 365 days one.
-If you have a lot trades or the IB servers are simply overloaded generating the statement needs time.
+On the next import the last import date is checked if the date is before the 30 days time frame then the 30 days query will be used otherwise the 365 days one.
+If you have a lot trades or the Interactive Brokers` servers are simply overloaded generating the statement takes longer.
 Usually it is done in a couple of minutes thus the import process tries to download the statement after 10, 20 and 30 seconds again.
-If it fails to not flood IB servers TradingDiary Pro stops the subsequent calls and returns the Import Failed message.
+If it fails to not flood Interactive Brokers` servers TradingDiary Pro stops the subsequent calls and returns the Import Failed message.
 In this case you have to wait a couple of hours.
-According to our users’ experiences the IB servers are much slower at weekend so if you get this message at the weekend you should try the import on the next business day.
+According to our users’ experiences the download is much slower at weekend so if you get this message at the weekend you should try to do an import on the next business day.